Ahmet Ertegun Tribute Concert: Setlist

 The concert sound was mixed by Metallica's FOH engineer Big Mick.
 In 2012 an album and film were released as Celebration Day.

 The concert was also recorded by many fans.
 Sophisticated bootleg versions of the show are available on the Internet, including a wide-screen DVD with a surround sound audio track mixed from 10 different audience recordings of the show.

 The historic concert attracted nearly 20 million fans from all corners of the globe.
 Because of the enormous demand for tickets, an online lottery system was implemented in which fans entered a random drawing.
 Eight thousand fans were selected and allowed to purchase the 16,000 tickets that were made available to the public.
 To combat fears of ticket scalping, lottery winners had to be present in London with ID to pick up their tickets and wristbands for entry.
 Hundreds of fans with General Admission tickets arrived at the O2 Arena days in advance with the hopes of being front and center for such a landmark occasion.

-As the concert was expected to be Led Zeppelin's last, a number of celebrities attended the gig, including Joe Elliott, Chad Smith, Dave Grohl, BBC Radio 1 DJs Chris Moyles & Fearne Cotton, Mark Butler, Brett Hull, Chris Evans, Bob Harris, Ilan Rubin, Paul McCartney, Jeff Beck, Brian May, David Gilmour, Lulu, Oasis brothers Noel and Liam Gallagher, Ann Wilson, Arctic Monkeys, The Edge, Bernard Sumner, Dave Mustaine, Peter Gabriel, John Squire, Mick Jagger, Crown Prince Frederik of Denmark, Matt Morgan, Juliette Lewis, James Dean Bradfield, Richard Hammond, Jeremy Clarkson, Richard Ashcroft, Marilyn Manson, Warren Haynes, Kate Moss, Naomi Campbell, David Boreanaz, W. Earl Brown, Erika Sawajiri, Jerry Hall, Priscilla Presley, Paris Hilton, Neil Finn and Mark Kermode (Kermode applied for tickets via the lottery system on the website).
+As the concert was expected to be Led Zeppelin's last, a number of celebrities attended the gig, including Joe Elliott, Chad Smith, Dave Grohl, BBC Radio 1 DJs Chris Moyles & Fearne Cotton, Mark Butler, Brett Hull, Chris Evans, Bob Harris, Ilan Rubin, Paul McCartney, Jeff Beck, Brian May, David Gilmour, Lulu, Oasis brothers Noel and Liam Gallagher, Ann Wilson, Arctic Monkeys, The Edge, Bernard Sumner, Dave Mustaine, Peter Gabriel, John Squire, Mick Jagger, Crown Prince Frederik of Denmark, Matt Morgan, Juliette Lewis, James Dean Bradfield, Richard Hammond, Jeremy Clarkson, Richard Ashcroft, Marilyn Manson, Warren Haynes, Kate Moss, Naomi Campbell, David Boreanaz, W. Earl Brown, Jerry Hall, Priscilla Presley, Paris Hilton, Neil Finn and Mark Kermode (Kermode applied for tickets via the lottery system on the website).

 Critical response

 Music critics in attendance were unanimous in their praise for Led Zeppelin's performance.
 New Musical Express proclaimed, "what they have done here tonight is proof that they can still perform to the level that originally earned them their legendary reputation...We can only hope this isn't the last we see of them."

 The New Yorker critic Sasha Frere-Jones, who attended the concert wrote, "The failed gigs of the nineteen-eighties and nineties have been supplanted by a triumph, and the band should be pleased to have done Ertegun proud with such a spirited performance."

 Members of the band have also expressed their satisfaction with the concert.
 Page commented that "it was a wonderful celebration of the music, a celebration of the fact that the essence of it, the energy, was still there".
-He also reflected that "It’s great that we did it.
+He also reflected that "It's great that we did it.
 I look back on that night with a great amount of fondness, but Jason was the hero.
 For me that gig was about him."